 WHO IS A REFUGEE?
 WHY ARE PEOPLE REFUGEES?

 A refugee is a person who flees his country for safety or survival.
-People are refugees for various reasons.
-Reasons for fleeing one’s country and becoming a refugee include war and civil war, genocide, natural disasters like drought, abuses of human rights, opposing the government, ethnic cleansing, economic crisis and having no homeland.
+Reasons for fleeing one’s country and becoming a refugee include war, genocide and/or ethnic cleansing, abuse of human rights or opposition to the government, natural disasters like drought or economic crisis and having no homeland.
 There is a difference between asylum seeker, internally displaced person and economic migrant.

-Asylum seeker…is a person who seeks a safe place in the country they’ve arrived in: “When we were fleeing the war in Libya, I got separated from my husband.
+Asylum seeker…is a person who seeks a safe place: “When we were fleeing the war in Libya, I got separated from my husband.
 He reached the border with Tunisia but it was too dangerous for me to travel by land and too dangerous to stay.
 I fled by boat.”
-Rachel, 25
+Rachel, 25.

 Internally displaced person… moves within the same country.
-At least 6.6 million people have moved within Syria between 2011-2016.
+At least 6.6 million people have moved from one part to another within Syria between 2011-2016.

-Economic migrant… is a person who moved to another country to work, possibly coming from a poor background: “I had been homeless and unemployed in Mexico since I left school.
-I entered the USA illegally in 2001 and found work as a caretaker of an office block.”
+Economic migrant… is a person who moves to another country to work, often coming from a poor background: “I had been homeless and unemployed in Mexico since I left school.
+I entered the USA illegally in 2001 and found work as a caretaker in an office block.”
 Felipe, 22.